-If you ever wondered whether Venetians love squash dishes, here’s the confirmation.
-We love creamy soul food made from la zuca !
-Zuca is Venetian for squash while in Italian it’s called la zucca.
-Zuche are also harvested in summer, I remember spotting the first one at the Rialto Market on a rainy day in late July.
+If you ever wondered whether Venetians love squashes in autumn, here’s the proof!
+And in particular, we love crema di zucca – the creamy soul food soup made from zuca !
+Zuca or suca is Venetian for squash, while in Italian it’s called zucca.
+Zuche are also harvested in summer, and the first of the summer variants arrive at the Rialto Market in late July.

-There are currently more than 900 Cucurbita species and some edible varieties were cultivated in ancient times by the Romans and Egyptians and in the Levantine countries.
-Venetians mostly eat zucca marina di Chioggia deriving from zucca maxima, a species originating in the Levant.
+Venetians mostly eat zucca marina di Chioggia deriving from zucca maxima, a species from the Levant (Damascus!).
 There’s even a Festa della Zucca taking place in Salzano every year in October.

-This summer, we experimented with a special squash plant in the garden and harvested a wonderful linden green squash :-) We used it to make soup and seasoned with bouquet garni.
-It tasted vaguely like melon and we garnished with cream and homemade pesto made from olives, tomatoes and capers.
+This summer, we experimented with a special squash plant in the garden and harvested a wonderful linden green squash :-) We used it to make una crema – creamy soup and seasoned it with bouquet garni, summer style.
+It tasted vaguely of melon, and to bring out its taste, we added sour cream and our home-made summer pesto made from olives, tomatoes and capers.

 From mid-September through November, you will find the yellow varieties of squashes at the markets in Venice.
 Their skins are emerald green but harder to cut.
 Most come from Chioggia – zucca marina di Chioggia also called suca baruca.
 You can see so many of them now in Venice, used to decorate restaurants in October and November.

 Did you know that in Venice, we also make lasagna alla zucca?
 And of course, there are le creme I mentioned above, the creamy soups, which we season with a home-made sweet-sour (agreste flavor as it’s called in historical Venetian cuisine).
 This flavor also goes into the sweet-sour manner saór.